-In Atlanta, the person or party whose negligence (a legal term for carelessness) leads to injuries is liable for all damages.
-Damages—which are losses like medical expenses and lost wages—are given as compensation for the injury as per GA Code § 51-12-4 (2018).
+In Atlanta, the person or party whose negligence, a legal term for carelessness, leads to injuries is liable for all damages.
+Damages, which are losses like medical expenses and lost wages, are given as compensation for the injury as per the Official Code of Georgia (OCGA) §51-12-4.

-In most cases, the insurance company of the at-fault party pays for these damages.
-For example, if you are injured in a car accident in Atlanta caused by another driver, you would file a car accident claim with that driver’s auto insurance company in order to seek damages.
+In most cases, the at-fault party’s insurance company pays for these damages.
+For example, if you get injured in a car accident in Atlanta caused by another driver, you would file a car accident claim to seek damages with that driver’s auto insurance company.

 How to Build Up Your Injury Claim